MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/basic-string-class.md

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevini çağırıldığı dize boş olacaktır.
+Üye işlevinin çağrıldığı dize boş olur.

 ### <a name="example"></a>Örnek